syndesi-project/Experiments/Read threads/README.md

 ## Conclusion

 Using ``select.select`` works very well using a socket and a socketpair as a stop flag.

-This solution should also work on Windows
+This solution also works fine on both linux and windows machine (thanks to the socketpair system)